codekbganesh/Jenkins_SpringBoot_Project1/2.CONTAINER_AN_APPLICATION/README.md

 ```
 Create the Dockerfile to Build the the application as container.
 Your Docker file would be in the exact project folder where pox.xml is there.

-My Docker file will be in the Following Path: 2.CONTAINER_AN_APPLICATION/spring-boot-app/DockerFile
+My Docker build file will be in the Following Path: 2.CONTAINER_AN_APPLICATION/spring-boot-app/DockerFile

 5. Build the application as an Image: